 a.
 The reviewer and the employee must initial any changes or modifications of evaluations or ratings.

 b.
 If the employee does not receive a review within the prescribed time period, or after discussing the performance evaluation report with the reviewer feels need for further review, the employee may appeal immediately in writing to his or her bureau commander.

 c.
 The bureau commander’s decision will be final.

-12. The original employee performance evaluation form will be forwarded to Career Development for processing and then forwarded to the H.E.A.R.D for permanent retention in the HCSO personnel files.
+12. The original employee performance evaluation form will be forwarded to Career Development for processing and then forwarded to the HR for permanent retention in the HCSO personnel files.
 A copy will also be maintained in the employee’s bureau personnel file.
-[CALEA Standard 35.1.5]

 This policy has been revised on the below listed dates:

 April 21, 2009